 & COUNSELLING SERVICES

 In addition to our focus on the young individuals, we understand the crucial role that adults play in their lives.
 Whether it’s parents, caregivers, or educators, we recognize the significant impact they have on the well-being and development of these children and teens.
 That’s why we offer a range of services aimed at empowering and supporting the adults in their roles.
+Through workshops, counselling, and access to valuable resources, we aim to equip parents, caregivers, and educators with the knowledge and tools necessary to understand and address the complexities of the young individuals they care for.
+By fostering collaboration and open communication, we create a network of support that ensures these children and teens receive the comprehensive care they deserve.
+Areas often covered: dyslexia, anxiety, ADHD, executive functioning, self awareness & advocacy.

 Has your child received a psycho-educational assessment?
 Do you know how to prepare to support what comes next?
 We do more than just the one to one sessions with your child.